India's neighbors on alert for 'double mutant' COVID variant | DW | 30.04.2021

 "There is evidence for faster transmitting variants contributing to the surge," Raghavan told the Indian Express newspaper in an interview.

-Raghavan added that the B.1.617 (double mutant) variant was associated with the outbreaks in the western Maharashtra state and transmissibility increased after the variant appeared.
+Raghavan added that B.1.617 was associated with the outbreaks in the western Maharashtra state and transmissibility increased after the double mutant variant appeared.

 Epidemiologists are concerned that the spread of the pandemic has created conditions in which SARS-CoV-2 has been able to mutate and develop more virulent, potentially vaccine-resistant variants.

-It is for this reason that a group of over 200 scientists and medical researchers recently asked Indian Prime Minister Narendra Modi to release data on the patterns and severity of the COVID infections
+It is for this reason that a group of more than 200 scientists and medical researchers recently asked Indian Prime Minister Narendra Modi to release data on the patterns and severity of the COVID-19 infections.

 There are concerns that the government could be withholding information on infection rates that could contribute to knowing more about how the pandemic is evolving.